Skip to main content

 S3 Tier for Training

-Object stores hold petabytes cheaply but ship at ~ 1-5 GB/s per connection.
+Object stores hold petabytes cheaply but ship at ~ 100 MB/s per connection (1-5+ GB/s per instance with parallel multipart).
 A warm NVMe cache fronts S3 for active epochs; cold tiers stay in S3.

 Cost